akrbdk/akrbdk/README.md

 <br>

-- 🇩🇪 I live in Dortmund, Deutschland.
+- 🇩🇪 I live in Dortmund, Germany.
 - 🤖 Most of the time I'm writing on PHP.
 Sometimes Go and JavaScript.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.
 - ✏️ You can visit my profile: [LinkedIn](https://www.linkedin.com/in/akarabudka/).